← Back to Recipes

 Vegemite, a concentrated yeast extract rich in B vitamins, contains minimal carbohydrates and pairs beautifully with the nutty, wholesome taste of low-carb bread.
 The addition of quality cultured butter provides healthy fats that further slow glucose absorption, creating a balanced meal that satisfies both your taste buds and your metabolic needs.
 This combination of protein-enriched bread, minimal carbohydrates, and healthy fats makes it an ideal choice for anyone managing blood sugar levels.

 Perfect for busy mornings when you need something quick yet nourishing, this toast provides sustained energy without the blood sugar rollercoaster of traditional white bread.
-The fiber content in low-carb bread promotes digestive health and helps maintain steady glucose levels for hours after eating.
+The fiber content in low-carb bread promotes satiety and helps maintain steady glucose levels for hours after eating.
 With a glycemic load of just 1.8 and an estimated GI of 35, this breakfast keeps your blood sugar stable while delivering authentic Australian flavor.
+Each serving contains approximately 8g net carbohydrates, 12g protein, and 14g healthy fats, making it a well-balanced low-glycemic meal that supports stable energy levels throughout your morning.

 Blood Sugar Impact